 CLARIFICATION: An earlier version of this story indicated that the Strategic Petroleum Reserve has only been tapped three times since it was created in 1975.
 It has been tapped three times by presidential orders; Congress also authorized two sales from the reserve in 1996.

-This article appears in the March 5, 2012, edition of National Journal Daily.
+This article appears in the March 5, 2012 edition of NJ Daily.